RealRobotics/pi-rugby-ball/install.md

 Start with the latest Raspberry Pi OS Lite (32-bit) released 2023-12-05.

-Set up user as "ball" and use UK keyboard and language.
+Set user as "ball" and use UK keyboard and language.

 Connect to a hotspot name "BallWiFi" with the correct password.